Kids Eat Free

 Take note of special restrictions.

 The day the offer is valid is obvious, but other “fine print” can come into play when you redeem your deal, such as hours (only breakfast, lunch or dinner?) and location.
 A chain restaurant close to a school might offer free kids’ meals, but its outlet down the street from Grandma’s might not.
 Ages and dine-in only are other common limitations.
 Also, find out how many kids meals are free with a parent’s entrée.
-It’s usually one, but Champps Americana in Marlton, NJ offers up to two free kids meals for every entrée purchased.

 Ask friends and family if they know of kids eat free and other local deals or new kid-friendly restaurants.
 Strike up a conversation about mealtime with other parents.
 You might make new dinner buddies, too.